Peak Performance (Star Trek: The Next Generation): Reception

 At its original broadcast, the episode was seen by 9.4% of American households, as estimated by the episode's Nielsen Rating.

 Zack Handlen of The A.V.
 Club gave the episode a B+, calling it a "solid entry" that allows "nearly every major character a moment to shine."
 Keith DeCandido of Reactor magazine rated the episode 7 out of 10.
 He thought the dialogue was excellent and the episode displayed some great camaraderie between the cast, showing how well they can work together.
 His main complaint was that the finale with the Ferengi ship didn't hold together logically, with arbitrary damage to the Enterprise seemingly designed to set up an achievable challenge.

-A June 2019 list of the best Star Trek episodes published by ScreenRant rated "Peak Performance" the eighth best, and mentioned the famous quotable line of Picard that "It is possible to commit no mistakes and still lose".
-ScreenRant continued to update their list, ranking it as #13 in a 2020 version, but removing it by their 2025 version.
+A June 2019 list of the best Star Trek episodes published by Screen Rant rated "Peak Performance" the eighth best, and mentioned the famous quotable line of Picard that "It is possible to commit no mistakes and still lose".
+Screen Rant continued to update their list, ranking it as #13 in a 2020 version, but removing it by their 2025 version.